Dr Craig Jones

 Newcastle Upon Tyne, UK

 I welcome any enquires or comments on any aspect of my research or teaching.
-I'm currently working on a new blog - 'warspace' - that integrates my research and teaching: watch this (war)space!
+I'm currently working on a new blog - 'thewarspace' - that integrates my research and teaching: watch this (war)space!

 For potential PhD students

-Please contact me if you are interested in any - or all - of the following:
+Please contact me if you are interested in any - or all - of the following or if you think our research interests overlap:

 - 20th and 21st century war.